cloudinary/cloudinary_sfcc_pwa-kit/Cloudinary-pwa-kit/README.md

 ## ➕ Contribute

 Your contributions are welcome!
 Refer to the [CONTRIBUTING](./CONTRIBUTING.md) guide to get started.
 If you like `pwa-kit`, consider adding a ⭐ on the [GitHub Repo](https://github.com/SalesforceCommerceCloud/pwa-kit/).
 It helps other people discover PWA Kit!

+## 🛠️ Nightly Builds

+⚠️ PWA Kit releases nightly builds on a nightly cadence for better visibility about upcoming features and a chance for implementers to test code integrations via a "preview" release.
+These builds are untested and unsupported.
+Use at your own risk!
+Nightly builds carry none of our guarantees associated with well-tested software. **Do not use these builds in production**.
+Some feature included in the nightly builds may not be included in final PWA Kit releases.
+These unreleased builds may not even load, may have undocumented features, known defects, and any number of other issues.
+They are intended for use by developers and others wishing to get early access to planned PWA Kit features.

 ## 📖 Documentation